10 Facts about Koalas you may not know

 Koalas, the iconic marsupials of Australia, face several health threats from various diseases that have grave implications for their survival.

-The foremost among these is chlamydiosis, caused by the bacterium *Chlamydia pecorum*.
+Another illness is chlamydiosis, caused by the bacterium Chlamydia pecorum.
 Manifesting in different strains, it affects various body systems, leading to conditions like conjunctivitis, which can result in blindness.
 Additionally, the reproductive systems can be compromised, causing cystitis and infertility, particularly in females.
 The widespread nature of this infection makes it a primary concern for koala conservation.

 Equally pressing is the Koala retrovirus (KoRV).
 While all koalas are believed to be born with it, its effects vary.
 It is postulated to weaken the koala's immune system, making them vulnerable to a range of diseases.
 Moreover, there's a strong association between KoRV and koala cancers, such as lymphoma and leukemia.